Relie28/FormulaSmart/README.md

 This project now includes a simple flashcard and quiz module to help practice formulas and word problems.

-- Open the app and go to **Choose Subjects** to pick one or more subjects (Tier 1, Tier 2, Tier 3, Shapes, Word Problems, ASVAB) or select **All Flashcards** to practice everything.
+- Open the app and go to **Choose Subjects** to pick one or more subjects (Arithmetic, Pre-Algebra, Algebra, Geometry, Word Problems, ASVAB) or select **All Flashcards** to practice everything.
 - **Flashcards**: Tap a card to flip between the prompt and the answer.
 For shape prompts, a small shape preview is shown.
 Word problems include a **Show hint** button on the front of the card.
 - **Quiz**: Multiple-choice quiz mode pulls questions from the selected subjects.
 Select an answer to advance; hints are shown automatically for incorrect word-problem answers.

 - **Quiz scoring & history**: When a quiz finishes, the app saves the session (subjects, score, total, timestamp).
 View chronological sessions in **History**, and see an overall per-subject strength/weakness summary in **Stats Overview**.
 Use **Settings → Clear saved quiz scores** to clear data.

 - **Stats Overview**: Shows per-subject performance aggregated from quiz and flashcard sessions.
-For each subject you'll see average accuracy, a simple improvement/decline trend, and a per-type breakdown (Formulas/Definitions, Shapes, Word Problems) so you can see where to focus practice.
+For each subject you'll see average accuracy, a simple improvement/decline trend, and a per-type breakdown (Formulas/Definitions, Geometry, Word Problems) so you can see where to focus practice.

 - **Improved flashcard reveals**: When a formula is revealed on a flashcard, the app now shows a short plain-English explanation above the formula (as if you had searched the formula).
 For word problems, hints list the operation keywords to look for (e.g., "of" → Multiply, "per" → Divide) instead of revealing the formula outright.

-- **Content coverage**: The flashcards include all the items you listed (Tier 1, Tier 2, Tier 3).
-Example topics included: Sum, Difference, Product, Quotient, Average, Percent, Rate/Speed, Ratio, Proportion, PEMDAS, Factors & Multiples, Absolute Value, Squares & Square Roots, Reciprocals, Integers, Shapes, and Word Problems with keyword hints.
+- **Content coverage**: The flashcards include all the items you listed (re-categorized into Arithmetic, Pre-Algebra, and Algebra).
+Example topics included: Sum, Difference, Product, Quotient, Average, Percent, Rate/Speed, Ratio, Proportion, PEMDAS, Factors & Multiples, Absolute Value, Squares & Square Roots, Reciprocals, Integers, Geometry (shapes), and Word Problems with keyword hints.

 - **Flashcards reveal & marking**: In Flashcards mode you must tap **Reveal answer** to see the correct formula.
 After revealing you cannot go back to previous cards — you must proceed forward.
 When the answer is revealed choose **I got it** or **I missed it** to record whether you answered that card correctly.
 At the end of a flashcard session the app saves a session record (subjects, score, total, timestamp) which you can view in **History**.

-Included data covers the memorization list you provided (Tier 1, Tier 2, Tier 3, ASVAB traps) and example word problems and shapes.
+Included data covers the memorization list you provided (re-categorized) and example word problems and geometry topics.

 If you'd like: